Charles-Irénée Castel de Saint-Pierre: Biography

-In 1718, he published Discours sur la polysynodie, where he proposed that appointed ministers be replaced by elected councils.
+In 1718, Saint-Pierre published Discours sur la polysynodie, where he proposed that appointed ministers be replaced by elected councils.
 As a consequence of his criticism of the policy of Louis XIV (died 1715) he was expelled from the Académie later the same year.

 In 1723, with Pierre-Joseph Alary he founded the Club de l'Entresol, an early modern think tank in Paris; the club was closed for political reasons in 1731.

-He died in Paris on 29 April 1743 aged 85.
+He died in Paris on 29 April 1743.